-A summary of the financial support available to help you, your business and employees in times of difficulty, to recover from the effects of COVID-19.
+A summary of the financial support available to help you, your business and employees through the response to COVID-19.

 There are a few COVID-19 financial support schemes available to businesses, depending on your situation.
 Learn more about each type of support and where you can find more information.